cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 To ensure compatibility, this constant MUST be chosen such that sgn0(sqrt\_neg\_486664) == 1.
-Analogous ambiguities in other standardized rational maps MUST be resolved in the same way: for any constant k whose sign is ambiguous, k MUST be chosen such that sgn0(k) == 1.
+Analogous ambiguities in other standardized rational maps MUST be resolved in the same way: for any constant c whose sign is ambiguous, c MUST be chosen such that sgn0(c) == 1.

 The 4-isogeny map from curve448 to edwards448 ({{RFC7748}}, Section 4.2)
 is unambiguous with respect to sign.